 For some faults there is no need for any short term action, since the fault condition will only last for a short period of time and then disappear.

-NMS requests to ANC
+NMS maintenance requests to ANC

 NMS may send request to ANC for multiple purposes.
 For example: